amitbeka/conda-merge/README.rst

 One option to solve it is by using the pinned dependencies file in the environment directory, but this means storing your dependencies in another file which interacts with ``environment.yml``, and makes the dependencies less clear to other users.
-This script enables you to merge the two environemnt files and then run only one ``conda env`` command to apply the change.
+This script enables you to merge the two environment files and then run only one ``conda env`` command to apply the change.